• The Grout Brothers, Tile & Grout Cleaning & Restoration Co.

 No. However, sealed grout is easier to clean because it doesn't let dirt penetrate into the grout pores.
 Proper maintenance and good habits keep your floors looking clean.
 After every job we do, we give our customers instructions on how to keep their tile surfaces looking clean.

 No. Muriatic acid is a very dangerous chemical and should not be used indoors – it is extremely toxic.
 Muriatic acid can permanently damage the tile and grout surfaces, which might require re-grouting or even replacing the tile.
-We only use chemicals that are safe for your family and the environment to restore the tile and grout of your home.
+We only use chemicals that specifically designed for our industry and are safe.

 Yes and no. Vinegar contains acid, which will erode the grout slowly if not neutralized.
 To neutralize the acid, use baking soda mixed with water and mop over the area that was cleaned with vinegar.

-No. Bleach is a chemical that is too harsh for the grout; it erodes the grout and can cause discoloration.
+No. Bleach is a chemical that is too harsh for the grout; it erodes the grout and can cause discoloration if not rinsed properly.
+We only recommend cleaning products containing bleach in bathroom shower areas followed by thorough rinsing.

 When you see cracked, missing, or worn out grout, that’s when a re-grout is needed.
 Damaged grout in the showers should be repaired or re-grouted as soon as possible to prevent any further damage to the back wall of the shower.
 If the grout is heavily stained and discolored, it does not need to be re-grouted – color sealing is recommended (unless inside a shower).